Interactions-Nexus/Nexus-Wiki/tritium++/invoices.md

 `account` : The register address of the account the invoice should be paid to.

 `items` : Array of line items that make up this invoice.
-{

 `amount` : The unit amount to be invoiced for this line item.

 `units` : The number of units to be invoiced at the unit amount.

 `description` : A description of the line item.
-}

 `amount` : The total invoice amount.
 This is the sum of all line item total amounts (unit_amount x units).

 `token` : The register address of the token that this invoice should be paid in.
-Set to 0 for NXS transactions
+Set to 0 for NXS transactions.

 `status` : The current status of this invoice.
 Values can be OUTSTANDING (the invoice has been issued but not paid), PAID (the invoice has been paid by the recipient), or CANCELLED (the invoice was cancelled by the issuer before payment).